 NFC payment systems have managed to marvel the entire world with their ability to provide for fast cashless transactions with just a tap of a smartphone.
 The number of NFC mobile payment users projected as 166 million for 2018 is proof for the fact that smartphone users absolutely love this quick & easy payment system.
 Brands like Samsung, Apple, and Google have also provided validation to the efficiency of NFC technology by incorporating NFC based payment system in their mobile wallets.
-A technology which has fascinated users and brands alike is worth mulling over.
+A technology that has fascinated users and brands alike is worth mulling over.

-> So what is NFC?
+So what is NFC?

 NFC is short for Near field communication, which refers to a technology that allows wireless communication between two devices using electromagnetic fields.
 NFC being a derivative of RFID (Radio Frequency Identification) technology is intended to provide a more secure transmission between the devices with its reduced transmission range (4cm).

 Transmission of data via NFC technology requires two NFC enabled devices: a transmitting device and a receiving device.
 For example, an NFC tag/sticker and a smartphone.
 In the case of an NFC tag and a smartphone, the NFC tag is a passive device which can only transmit the data but cannot receive it whereas the smartphone is an active NFC device capable of both receiving the signals from the NFC tag and also transmitting the data to other NFC enabled smartphones.